JochLAin/webpack-turnkey/README.md

 # webpack-symfony

-## Webpack configuration file for Symfony project
+## Webpack configuration file for Symfony project - turnkey

 ### How it works